 WCS/WES – What are they and do you need one?

-Warehouse Control Systems (WCS for short) grew out of the late 1980’s and early 1990s when the WMS material handling integrators started to do more than just PLC (low level machine control) work.
+Warehouse Control Systems (WCS for short) grew out of the late 1980’s and early 1990s.
+At this time, the WMS material handling integrators started to do more than just PLC (low level machine control) work.
 It started a bit like “PLCs and more” and grew to include things like Pick-to-Light, Automated Storage and Retrieval Systems (ASRS) and more.

 Then, at some point in the mid-1990s, some WCS vendors began to blur the line between WCS and WMS.
 These vendors began using the term WES (Warehouse Execution System).
 A WES has both WCS and WMS execution-oriented execution functionality.
 A WES, for example, might take on responsibility for portions of locations it controls and become a “Black Box” to the WMS.